 The industry sector most heavily impacted by the shortage of leuco dye, is the already turbulent receipt paper industry.

-The receipt paper business has seen a number of high profile mergers in recent years; driven by reduced margins and a general reduction in market demand for thermal receipt paper.
-In November 2017, Iconex, a receipt paper giant, acquired two other top five receipt paper companies: RiteMade Paper Converters and PM Company.
+The receipt paper business has seen a number of high-profile mergers in recent years; driven by reduced margins and a general reduction in market demand for thermal receipt paper.
+In November 2017, Iconex, a receipt paper giant, acquired two other top-five receipt paper companies: RiteMade Paper Converters and PM Company.

 What’s the future of the thermal paper market?

-Global thermal paper market is expected to reach USD 4.77 billion by 2022.
+The global thermal paper market is expected to reach USD 4.77 billion by 2022.
 As coaters, converters, dealers, and end users look to the last quarter of 2018 and beyond, all eyes will be focused on China.
 Without a steady and sufficient supply of leuco dye, thermal paper prices will continue to rise.

 The environmental focus in China creates a troublesome quandary for paper mills and the supply of thermal paper.
 With no certainty around production levels at Connect Chemicals and the time it would take other factories to upgrade their infrastructure to fill this supply gap, means the leuco shortage will remain for the foreseeable future and the resultant increase in prices of thermal paper will continue.